NieuwlandGeo/SLDReader/README.md

 - Implement as much of the [Symbology Encoding v1.1.0](https://www.ogc.org/standards/se/) specification as possible.
 - Support some vendor-specific (GeoServer, QGIS) options as well.
-- Have a good performance by efficiently recycling OpenLayers style instances.
+- Have a good performance, but prioritize rendering accuracy.

 [Live demos](https://nieuwlandgeo.github.io/SLDReader)